justinallen/media_harvester/README.md

 **Installation / usage instructions:**

-First, install the ffmpeg library system-wide on your computer and make sure the `ffmpeg` command is available on the command line.
+First, install the ffmpeg suite of tools system-wide on your computer and make sure the `ffmpeg` command is available on the command line.

 Download the repo, then cd into it and set up the virtual environment: